 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

 No trip to Chiang Mai is complete without tasting at least one bowl of legendary local curry noodle dish khao soi.
-Devouring a delicious dish of khao soi is a culinary rite of passage and one of the top things to do in Chiang Mai (and taste obviously).
+Devouring a delicious dish of the best khao soi in Chiang Mai is a culinary rite of passage.

-There are many dedicated Chiang Mai Khao soi noodle restaurants which literally just sell khao soi, plus many others that include it as part of their menus (the Chiang Mai night markets have copious amounts of khao soi – like oodles of khao soi noodles).
+There are many dedicated Chiang Mai Khao soi noodle restaurants which literally just sell khao soi, plus many others that include it as part of their menus – the Chiang Mai night markets also have oodles of khao soi noodles.

-Here is our guide to the best khao soi restaurants in Chiang Mai, all of which were open as at November 2022.
+Here is our guide to the best khao soi restaurants in Chiang Mai with map, updated in summer 2023:

 Firstly, before we delve into the Chiang Mai khai soi scene, what are khao soi noodles?